ADR-004: ClientConfig immutability and Entity sensitive attribute masking

 Context

-ClientConfig holds all credentials and endpoints for a Safire client — including client_secret and private_key.
+ClientConfig holds all credentials and endpoints for a Safire client — including client_secret, private_key, and the client certificate chain intended for UDAP signing.
 Two separate concerns need to be addressed:

 Concern 1 — Mutability: should ClientConfig allow attributes to be changed after construction?